rogerlew/human-technological-systems/readme.md

 [NN/g.
 10 UX Research Cheat Sheet](https://www.nngroup.com/articles/ux-research-cheat-sheet/)

+**Group Discussion**

+Conceive a product and the UX/Usability tasks required to develop and bring the product to market.

 Assignment 1 (due 1/25): Evaluate a bad design.
 The design should be a product.
 It could be digital, physical, or both.
 Be sure to evaluate a product and not just a design choice or feature of the product.
 What is it?
 Why is it bad?
 What human factors or usability principles does it violate?
 (Please provide a citation for the principle, e.g. one of NN/g Usability Heuristics).
 How could it be improved?
 Please include a descriptive title.